cybernetics/JTemplate/README.md

 Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple template engines.

 ### BeanAdapter Class
-TODO

-The `BeanAdapter` class allows the contents of a Java Bean object to be returned from a service method.
-This class implements the `Map` interface and exposes any properties defined by the Bean as entries in the map, allowing custom data types to be serialized to JSON.
+The `BeanAdapter` class implements the `Map` interface and exposes any properties defined by the Bean as entries in the map, allowing custom data types to be used in a data dictionary.

-For example, the following Bean class might be used to represent basic statistical data about a collection of values:
+For example, the following Bean class might be used to represent the simple statistical data discussed earlier:

     public class Statistics {
         private int count = 0;